billgraziano/xelogstash/README.md

 These are commits that aren't in a release or tag yet.
 * When running in a container, it should set GOMAXPROCS to the CPU quota
 * Truncating strings should better handle Unicode characters
+* Handling error log message is significantly improved
+  * Save the raw message in `errorlog_raw`
+  * Don't capture `errorlog_date` and `errorlog_time`.
+The date was being forced to UTC which is often wrong.
+  * Search the error log for any message in the form of "[CLIENT: 10.10.1.1]" and save the client in `errorlog_client`
+  * Parse error strings for any event, not just login failures.
+These are stored in `error_number`, `severity`, and `state`.
+  * Trim most strings to 8000 characters.
+A few such as `errorlog_process` are trimmed to a shorter length.

 ### Tag 1.7.9
 This is a tag only.